ibnlanre/portal/README.md

 ## Get help and support

-If you need help using `@ibnlanre/portal`, the best place to start is the documentation provided in this README and the [API Reference](https://ibnlanre.github.io/portal/).
-If you have specific questions or need assistance with implementation, you can also check the examples provided in the repository or ask for help in the community.
-If you encounter issues or have questions:

-1.  **Check existing issues**: Look through the [GitHub Issues](https://github.com/ibnlanre/portal/issues) to see if your question has already been addressed.
+If you need help using `@ibnlanre/portal`, here are the resources available to you:

+1. **Documentation**:

+   - Start with this README and the [API Reference](https://ibnlanre.github.io/portal/).
+   - Check our [Troubleshooting Guide](TROUBLESHOOTING.md) for solutions to common issues.

+2. **Community Support**:

+   - Browse existing [GitHub Issues](https://github.com/ibnlanre/portal/issues) for similar problems and solutions.
+   - Join discussions in the [GitHub Discussions tab](https://github.com/ibnlanre/portal/discussions) for community help and ideas.

+3. **Report Issues**:
-2.  **Open a new issue**: If you can't find a solution, open a new issue on GitHub.
-Provide as much detail as possible, including:
+   If you can't find a solution, open a new issue on GitHub with:
-    - Version of `@ibnlanre/portal`.
+   - Version of `@ibnlanre/portal`
-    - Steps to reproduce the issue.
+   - Steps to reproduce the issue
-    - Relevant code snippets.
+   - Relevant code snippets
-    - Error messages, if any.
+   - Error messages (if any)
-3.  **Discussions**: Check the [GitHub Discussions tab](https://github.com/ibnlanre/portal/discussions) (if enabled for the repository) for community help, questions, and to share ideas.
+   - Environment details (browser, OS, etc.)

 ## License